-- (a) Property investments and management Investment in properties for rental income and capital appreciation. - (b) Trading, recycling and refining of e-waste/metals Trading, recycling and refining of electronic waste (e-waste) and metals, comprising the recycling, extraction and refining of Platinum Group Metals (PGM) and copper. - (c) Piling contracts, construction, rental and servicing of machinery Relates to provision of piling, building and construction related engineering and technical services as well as rental and servicing of machinery. - (d) Others Includes plastics to fuel refining which involve in conversion of waste plastic to usable liquid hydrocarbon fuel oil.
+- (a) Property investments and management Investment in properties for rental income and capital appreciation. - (b) Trading, recycling and refining of e-waste/metals Trading, recycling and refining of electronic waste (e-waste) and metals, comprising the recycling, extraction and refining of PGM and copper. - Piling contracts, construction, rental and servicing of machinery Relates to provision of piling, building and construction related engineering and technical services as well as rental and servicing of machinery. - (d) Others Includes plastics to fuel refining which involve in conversion of waste plastic to usable liquid hydrocarbon fuel oil.
 This segment has yet to commence operation.

 Information regarding the results of each reportable segment is included below.
 Performance is measured based on segment profit before tax and finance costs, as included in the internal management reports that are reviewed by the Group's Executive Chairman.
 Segment profit before tax and finance costs is used to measure performance as management believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within these industries.
-Inter-segment pricing is determined on an arm's length basis.